diegomuner/ParamoCypress/README.md

 This is a demo project to complete Paramo technical assesment.
-Its my first time using cypress and it was a nice challenge having to make it work along with Cucumber and Fakergit
+Its my first time using cypress and it was a nice challenge having to make it work along with Cucumber and Faker.

 ##Instructions##